 Executive Director, Pat Addabbo

 Pat came to OAS from Crested Butte, CO after spending five years helping run programs at the Adaptive Sports Center.
 Pat has a background in outdoor adventure education and has a degree in Outdoor Leadership from Warren Wilson College in Asheville, NC.
 Pat believes the key to a happy and fulfilling life is spending time in nature and outdoor and thus is often found outside on a bike, skis, or trail, usually with his corgi Griffin and partner Hannah alongside.
 You can contact Pat directly at email@example.com.

 Administration Coordinator, Cara Frank

 Cara hails from Colorado but grew up in the great Northwest.
 Cara was born profoundly deaf, with her so-called disability; she quickly developed a passion for serving others with similar backgrounds.
 After a summer camp experience, she discovered adaptive recreation, leading her to get her degree in Parks, Recreation & Leisure Studies from Western Washington University.
 After some traveling, Cara decided to set some roots in Bend in 2011, shortly after, she joined the OAS team as an occasional instructor.
-In 2015 she became the Office Coordinator providing administrative support to the team.
-You can contact Cara directly at email@example.com.
+In 2015 she took on another level of responsibility providing administrative support to the team.
+You can contact Cara directly at firstname.lastname@example.org.